desair27/Final-Year-Project/Privacy-Policy-Generator-master/Privacy-Policy-Generator-master/README.md

 square brackets.
 This should be the last step taken in order to generate a usable JSON file for the privacy policy generator.

+If you want a general idea as to what the generated privacy policy is supposed to look like then download the sample JSON file and upload it to the generator to render a sample privacy policy.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.